-So proud to be a part of the Flirty Fleurs Magazine this month!
-Read our full featured article below and learn how to take your business into the digital age!
+I am so proud to be a part of the Flirty Fleurs Magazine this month!
+Read our full-featured article below and learn how to take your business into the digital age!

 By Alison Dahlson

-It's the year 2017, and gone are the days of yellow legal pads of scribbles, checkbooks, and snail mail.
-Well, some of those things may still exist in our industry, but for the most part they've been replaced by tablets, credit card swipers, and email.
-I realize that there's a kind of comfort in consistency, of doing things the way you've always done them, but does that always mean it's the most efficient way?
+It's the year 2017 and gone are the days of yellow legal pads of scribbles, checkbooks, and snail mail.
+Well, some of those things may still exist in our industry, but for the most part, they've been replaced by tablets, credit card swipers, and email.
+I realize there's a kind of comfort in consistency, of doing things the way you've always done them, but does that always mean it's the most efficient way?

-Some old-school practices may still work for you, like hand writing your wholesale orders or using your trusty Excel sheets, but there's a way to make the "business" side of your business much easier and more efficient, and allow you to focus all your creative energy on designing.
-So many of us wish we could just leave the books to someone else - and surprise! - there are now could-based systems designed to do just that.
+Some old-school practices, like handwriting your wholesale orders or using your trusty Excel sheets, may still work for you.
+Still, there's a way to make the "business" side of your business much easier and more efficient, allowing you to focus all your creative energy on designing.
+So many of us wish we could leave the books to someone else - and surprise! - there are now could-based systems designed to do just that.

-I've heard these programs called different names - Business Management Software for Creatives, Studio Management Software, Floral & Event Planning Software - but what they all have in common is their intent of organizing and simplifying the business side of your world and making life a whole lot easier.
-From designing beautiful, branded proposals and contracts to creating and storing flower recipes, these programs are loaded with features to help you run and streamline your business.
+I've heard these programs called different names - Business Management Software for Creatives, Studio Management Software, Floral & Event Planning Software - but what they all have in common is their intent of organizing and simplifying the business side of your world and making life much easier.
+From designing beautiful, branded proposals and contracts to creating and storing flower recipes, these programs have features to help you run and streamline your business.
 We've selected five of the most popular programs on the market to give you a look at what's available and the unique features each offers.

 Many of the programs share a few basic features in common, allowing users to: